Child Passenger Safety

 • How car seats and seat belts protect in a crash

-• Proper seat belt use and correct installation of car seats
+• Proper seat belt use

-Violator Intervention Program (VIP)
+Participant Intervention Program (PIP)

-VIP classes are for persons that are cited for not properly buckling up children and receive a referral from the courts or law enforcement.
+Participant Intervention Program (PIP) classes are for persons that are cited for not properly buckling up children and receive a referral from the courts or law enforcement.
 Classes are held each month in English and in Spanish in San Bernardino only.
+There is a $50 fee for the class.
+Participants who successfully complete the class are issued a certificate of completion for the court.

 Car Seat Check Up Appointment

-Installing a child’s car seat may sometimes be confusing.
-To speak with a Child Passenger Safety Technician, request educational resources, or to schedule a car seat check-up call 1(800) 782-4264.
+To speak with a Child Passenger Safety Technician, request educational resources, or to schedule a car seat check-up, call 1(800) 782-4264.

 Key Fact: The harness on a child should be comfortably snug.
 Pinch the harness strap where it crosses your child’s shoulders.
-If you pinch any slack on the harness it is too loose.
+If you pinch any slack on the harness, it is too loose.

 Birth – 2 Years